apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Emergency proclamation issued due to wildfires sparked by high winds from passing Hurricane Dora**
+**Four relatives came to lunch.
+Three died with symptoms of ‘death cap’ mushroom poisoning**

-You can read more about it [here](https://mauinow.com).
+You can read more about it [here](https://www.cnn.com/2023/08/09/australia/australia-poison-mushroom-meal-intl-hnk/index.html).

 ## Requirements
 - Python 3.8